droglenc/NCMTH107/modules/Normal_Distributions/index.md

 title: Normal Distributions
 ---

 Many natural phenomena can be closely approximated by simple statistical distributions.
-The most common of these distributions if the normal distribution, most often referred to by laypeople as the "bell-shaped curve."
-Because of its prevalance, the normal distribution is the foundation of many statistical methods.
+The most common of these distributions is the normal distribution, most often referred to by laypeople as the "bell-shaped curve."
+Because of its prevalence, the normal distribution is the foundation of many statistical methods.
 This module describes how to make calculations with a normal distribution.
 These calculations are useful in their own right, but they also form the foundation for many of the methods used in later modules.

 ----

 ## Intended Learning Outcomes
 After completing this module, the student should be able to ...

-1. Describe the shape, center, and dispersion of a normal distrubtion.
+1. Describe the shape, center, and dispersion of a normal distribution.
 1. Explain the physical characteristics of a normal distribution that are represented by the mean and standard deviation.
 1. Estimate percentages of individuals and values of variables using the 68-95-99.7 Rule.
 1. Identify the difference between "forward" and "reverse" types of calculations.